puzrin/reflow_micro/README.md

 - 80x70 mm working area.
 - Components cost under $50.
 - Simple heating profile management.
+- Up to 180°C with the simple MCPCB-based head.
+- Up to 300°C with the MCH-based head.

 Use cases:

-- Reflow soldering with Sn42Bi58 (138°C) paste using the PCB-based head.
+- Reflow soldering with Sn42Bi58 (138°C) paste using the MCPCB-based head.
 - Pre-heating (130-150°C) for hot air work.
-- Up to 300°C with the MCH-based head.
 - Other tinkering, like drying parts or baking paint.

-This project isn't unique on the market, but the feature balance is tuned to be fun for hobby use and learning.
-The goal is to show that building modern electronics at home is totally doable, even for beginners.
+This project isn't unique on the market, but the feature balance is tuned for fun hobby use and learning.
+The goal is to be useful and show that building modern electronics at home is totally doable, even for beginners.